chbatey/akka-typed-varv/README.md

-# Akka Typed with Varv & Immutables
+# Akka Typed with Vavr & Immutables

-Port of the Akka Typed introduction examples to use Varv and Immutables.
+Port of the Akka Typed introduction examples to use Vavr and Immutables.